 What is an optic nerve pit?

-An optic nerve pit is a small pocket or defect next to the optic nerve.
-A very small amount of the tissue of the retina protrudes backwards through that defect.
-This is a condition that the child is born with and is a result of problems with growth of the eye in the womb during pregnancy.
-It usually occurs in one eye only, however in 15% of children it may be seen in both eyes.
+An optic nerve pit is a small pocket or hole next to the optic nerve.
+A very small amount of the retina pushes backwards through that pocket.
+This pit is something that the child is born with and is a result of problems with growth of the eye in the womb during pregnancy.
+It usually occurs in one eye, however in 15% of children it may be seen in both eyes.
 See figure 1 where it shows a normal optic nerve with an orange pink circle and a yellow white center.
 See figure 2 which shows a nerve with a pit.
 There is an extra area of lighter color at the bottom of the orang pink circle.

 How is optic pit diagnosed?

-If the pit is not affecting vision, the patient will have no symptoms and will not complain.
-It is discovered on routine examination.
+If the pit is not causing vision problems, the patient will not notice anything.
+An optic nerve pit is most often found during a routine eye exam.
 Most cases are diagnosed by an ophthalmologist examining the optic nerve and retina.
-If the optic nerve pit affects the vision, further examination techniques may be used like fluorescein angiography of the retina or OCT.
+If the optic nerve pit affects the vision, extra testing may be used like fluorescein angiography of the retina or OCT.

 What is the effect of optic pit on vision?

-The pit itself does not affect vision and most patients remain without any symptoms for decades.
-About 50% of patients start having vision changes in their 20’s or 30’s.
-It is very uncommon for a child with optic pit to have symptoms.
-Vision symptoms happen from an accumulation of fluid under the central part of the retina (the macula).
-Even with appropriate treatment, vision may not return to normal.
+The pit itself does not usually affect vision and most patients do not have any symptoms for many years if ever.
+About half of patients start having vision changes in their 20’s or 30’s.
+It is very uncommon for a child with an optic pit to have symptoms.
+Vision symptoms happen when there is a build up of fluid under the center part of the retina (the macula).
+The retina is the part of the eye that collects light and send that light to the brain to form a picture.
+If fluid builds up under the retina, the cells are not able to form a clear signal and vision can be blurry.

 What is the treatment of optic pit?

-There is no treatment required for the optic pit itself, and there is no preventive measure to avoid the accumulation of fluid and the associated diminution of vision.
-Treatment only starts after the fluid develops.
-In some cases, the fluid disappears without treatment.
-In such cases the doctor may require the patient to limit activity for some time and to come for frequent follow up visits.
-In other cases, surgery (called vitrectomy) may be required to clear the fluid.
+There is no treatment required for the optic pit itself, and there is nothing that can be done to avoid the build up of fluid and the associated decrease in vision if it happens.
+Treatment is given after the fluid builds up.
+In some cases, the fluid goes away without doing anything.
+In such cases the doctor may ask the patient to limit activity for some time and to come for frequent follow up visits.
+In other cases, surgery (called vitrectomy, laser or scleral buckle) may be required to clear the fluid.
+Even with the right treatment, vision may not return to normal.